HyperPotter: Spell the Charm of High-Order Interactions in Audio Deepfake Detection

 \section{Analysis for HOIs in ADD}

-Existing literature lacks a theoretical analysis of leveraging HOIs in ADD.
-In this section, we employ the O-information theory proposed by Rosas \textit{et al.} ~\cite{rosas2019quantifying} to characterize HOI effects in the context of the ADD task.
-We first introduce key concepts to understand how HOIs behave differently in redundancy- versus synergy-dominated systems.
-In redundancy-dominated systems, HOIs can be decomposed into combinations of pairwise relations; however, in synergy-dominated systems, pairwise relations cannot fully capture HOIs.
+Existing ADD studies rarely analyze synthetic artifacts from the perspective of high-order interactions.
+In this section, we employ the O-information theory proposed by Rosas \textit{et al.} ~\cite{rosas2019quantifying} as an interpretive tool to characterize HOI effects in the context of the ADD task.
+We first introduce key concepts to understand how HOIs behave differently in redundancy- versus synergy-dominated dependencies.
 This fundamental gap motivates us to explore high-order structures beyond pairwise networks and compare two different modeling strategies for ADD.